Facilities Management Overview

 Use for non-partisan voter registration drives

-We may make certain areas of federally-owned public buildings available for a non-partisan voter registration drive conducted by an organization that qualifies for an exemption from taxation under 26 U.S.C. § 501(c)(3).
+We may make certain areas of GSA-controlled facilities available for a non-partisan voter registration drive conducted by an organization that qualifies for an exemption from taxation under 26 U.S.C. § 501(c)(3).
 The GSA Form 3453, Application for a Permit, includes the terms and conditions that apply to the use of the space.
 The signed application for a permit should be given to the GSA Facility Manager or other regionally designated official who may approve the application.

 Related memo: Operational Guidance for Voter Registration Event Requests in Federally Owned Facilities Controlled by GSA [PDF - 208 KB]